wlabranche/dew/README.md

 ```
 npm install dew -g
 ```
-Theoretically, this will build create a file, tests for that file, and add it to other files dependencies (when specified).
+`dew` creates a file, tests for that file, and add it to other files dependencies (when specified, not yet impletemented).

-This is super alpha, I hope to get it running soon.
+This is super alpha, I hope to get it doing more soon.

 `dew <filename>` will generate a file and a test file for you, basically it's an optimized touch.